Academic Policies and Procedures

 Phi Theta Kappa

 Post University sponsors the Omega Rho Chapter of Phi Theta Kappa, the national honor society for associate degree seeking students.
-Membership is offered when a minimum cumulative grade point average of 3.50 on a 4.00 scale is achieved after a minimum of 24 credits has been earned at Post University.
+Membership is offered when a minimum cumulative grade point average of 3.50 on a 4.00 scale is achieved after 24 credits has been earned at Post University.
 Eligibility is determined twice per year.

 Tau Upsilon Alpha